Razor clamming reopens from north jetty Siuslaw River to Seal Rock;

 Technique: The best clamming is during low/minus tides.
 Because these clams are so near the surface, you rake, rather than dig, for them.
 A four prong gardening rake is perfect for raking the wet sand near the water line.
 You’ll feel a “clunk” when you hit one.
 In softer sediment, you may also feel them under your boot.
 Feeling adventurous?
 Pull on your waders and rake in shallow pools or channels to find cockles.

 Habitat: High salinity areas of sand, mud, gravel, or rock.
-Harvest them in Coos, Yaquina, Netarts, and Tillamook bays.
+Harvest them in Tillamook, Netarts, Yaquina, and Coos bays.

 Techniques: These clams can be found in rocky nearshore areas within 6 inches of the surface.
-Be sure to get your shellfishing license and check the regulations before you go!
+Using a rake for these clams is the best harvest method.

-Habitat: Butter clams can be found in a wide variety of substrates but prefer sand, shell, and gravel beaches.
-They live in the substrate approximately 6-12 inches down.
-Butter clams can be found as deep as 50 ft below the low-tide.
-They are most often found in large estuarine systems, such as Coos, Tillamook, and Yaquina bays, and places with few rivers like Netarts Bay, because of their preference for higher salinity water.
+Habitat: Butter clams can be found in a wide variety of substrates but prefer sand and gravel/cobble beaches.
+They live approximately 6-12 inches deep and can be found in the mid-intertidal to subtidal zones.
+They are most often found in large estuarine systems, such as Tillamook, Yaquina, and Coos bays, and places with few rivers like Netarts Bay, because of their preference for higher salinity water.

-Technique: Dig around the show and not straight down on it... necks can easily be sliced off with a shovel, and shells break fairly easily; in the interest of safety and ease of preparation, come in from the side.
-Since most clams siphons are not directly vertical, many clammers prefer to use a wooden dowel to follow the siphon hole down.
+Technique: Dig next to the show and not on top of it... shells break fairly easily and digging next to the show helps prevent hitting the shell with the shovel.
+Since clam siphons are not always directly vertical, many clammers prefer to use a wooden dowel to follow the siphon hole down.